We’ve produced over 1100 cable TV shows, commercials, public service announcements, documentaries and web videos.

 Why much of the industry, even when seemingly well-intended, has goals that do not align with your best interests and how to navigate such without losing your shirt.

 How many versions of creative should you produce?

 Why the worst thing you can do is to come up with a seemingly great TV commercial idea, hire professionals to produce it, get in on the air, only to find out too late that it’s not profitable.
 (And some of the production industry will encourage and support this).

 The bottom line is that the goals of video and TV production companies do not always align with your business.

-Find out how to maximize your success.
+Find out how to maximize your video and TV success.